-As Charleston divorce lawyers, we’re often asked what happens if a parent fails to make their child support payments.
-In this article, we’ll examine some of the penalties for failure to pay support, what happens if a parent crosses state lines to avoid payment, what to do if you run into financial difficulties that cause to a parent to fall behind on support, and whether a parent still has visitation rights if they are behind on support.
+As Charleston child support lawyers, we’re often asked what happens if a parent fails to make their child support payments.
+In this article, we’ll examine some of the penalties for failure to pay support, what happens if a parent crosses state lines to avoid payment, what to do if you run into financial difficulties that cause a parent to fall behind on support and whether a parent still has visitation rights if they are behind on support.

 The consequences can be very severe if you don’t make your court-ordered child support payments as scheduled.
 Some of the penalties for nonpayment of child support include:

 - Garnishment of wages, including unemployment and worker’s compensation

 - Exclusion from receipt of certain government benefits